The Treachery of Images in the Digital Sovereignty Debate: Toward Human Autonomy in the Digital Realm

-Why is it not working?
+Why is the digital self-sovereignty not working?
 To answer to the question, we need to look for other subsets, for other freedoms Constant and his later followers put forward.
 From the Universal Declaration of Human Rights we can find many of the necessities for digital self-sovereignty, among them the rule of law provisions, the freedom of thought, and the right to privacy and honor.
 These can be further extended, as the EU has done with its right to data protection, the basis of the GDPR, for instance.
-Thus, all the ingredients are there, but it is not working.
-So why did the quotation in the previous section say that ``\textit{not all of the lesson is pleasant}''?
-From the lesson of Westphalia we learned that there were bandits pillaging, wars that seemed eternal, and states who were not states.
+Thus, all the ingredients are there---international law, human rights, and so forth; yet it is not working.
+To seek for a partial explanation, the Thirty Years' War again provides a useful historical parallel; there were bandits pillaging, wars that seemed eternal, and sovereigns who were not states.
+Thus, the analogy with the current digital realm is clear, whether the context is cyber warfare or the ongoing online information disorder~\citep[cf.][]{Ruohonen20JCP, Ruohonen21GOODIT}.
 Earlier, we also noted the rivalry between ping and pong.
-The same rivalry applies to privacy legislations, although their positions are not necessarily too far apart~\citep{Buyuksagis19}.
+The same rivalry applies to privacy legislations, although their positions are not necessarily too far apart~\citep{Buyuksagis19, Christakis21}.
 From ping's experience we can also learn how difficult it is to enforce the rule of law in the digital realm, at least at short notice, as the GDPR's early enforcement problems demonstrate~\citep{Ruohonen20IS}.
 From the lesson of Westphalia we learned that it took almost a hundred years or so for a change to occur.
 Indeed, not all of the lesson is pleasant.
-Maybe it is Hobbes instead of Constant after all?
+Maybe it is Hobbes instead of Constant after all; conflicts and anarchy instead of liberalism and rights?